70% of the earth's surface is covered by water.

 Made with military grade hypalon hulls for heavy duty expeditions.

 .
-Once gone, there're gone!
+Once gone, its gone!
+NOW SOLD

 Kayak prices are shown on the 'Kayaks